caw442000/simply-weather/README.md

 ### Installation

-1. ⚠️ Before you can start using the Google Places API and Geocoding API, you must sign up and create a billing account
+1. ⚠️ Get a Google API Key.
+Before you can start using the Google Places API and Google Geocoding API, you must sign up and create a billing account

 - [Instructions for Google API](https://developers.google.com/places/web-service/get-api-key)

-2. Get a free API Key at [https://www.weatherapi.com/](https://www.weatherapi.com/)
+2. Get a free Weatherapi API Key at [https://www.weatherapi.com/](https://www.weatherapi.com/)

 3. Clone the repo
    ```sh